 |Total Sugars 36g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This creamy lemon sorbet gets its wonderful texture from a bit of olive oil in the mix.
 For an elegant presentation, freeze it in a loaf pan and cut it into slices.
-I like this sorbet with a bit of a salty edge, but that's not for everyone.
-Start with the 1/2-teaspoon option and increase from there to test your own salty dessert boundary.
+We like this sorbet with a bit of a salty edge, but that's not for everyone.
+Start with the 1/2 teaspoon option and increase from there to test your own salty dessert boundary.

 In a medium saucepan or pot, bring 3 cups of water, the sugar, and the lemon zest to a boil.
 Reduce the heat to maintain a steady simmer and cook for about 10 minutes.
 Take the pan off the heat and let the lemon sugar syrup cool to room temperature (you can speed this up by transferring the syrup to a metal bowl).

 Remove the lemon zest from the sugar syrup.
 Combine the sugar syrup with the lemon juice, olive oil, and salt.
 Stir to combine and dissolve the salt.
 Chill the mixture until cool.